Xinchen Yu

 prof_pic.jpeg

-My research interests lie at the intersection of Natural Language Processing (NLP) and Computational Social Science (CSS).
-The primary goal is to make computers understand and facilitate better communications between people.
-My research interests involve:
+My research lies at the intersection of Natural Language Processing (NLP) and Computational Social Science (CSS).
+The primary goal of my research is to enable computers to understand human behavior in conversations and promote better communication outcomes.

 news